Rit998/Python---Mini-Project/README.md

 # Python---Mini-Project
-This repo contains the findings and documentation for python
+This repository contains the findings and the Exploratory Data Analysis done on the Open Government data about the most frequent types of complaints received by the people residing in New York.